Digitalized-Energy-Systems/opfgym/README.md

 gym interface. (exception: `env.render()` not implemented)

 ### Installation
-Clone the repository and run `pip install -e .` within some kind of virtual env
+Clone the repository and run `pip install -e .` within some kind of virtual env.
+Tested for python 3.8 (newer version will probably not work).

 ### Environments
 Currently, three OPF environments with the openai gym environment are available: